4 Great Steakhouses in Alabama | Alina Andras | NewsBreak Original

 - Conestoga Steakhouse, Dothan

 What do you think about these amazing steakhouses in Alabama?
 Have you ever been to any of these restaurants?
-If you have already visited them, what was your impression and how would you rate your experience?
-Did you enjoy the food and the service?
+If you have already visited them, what was your impression and how would you rate your personal experience?
+Would you recommend other people to visit these steakhouses in Alabama?
+Did you like the food and the service?
 What about the atmosphere?
-Would you recommend other readers who live in Alabama to visit these steakhouses, if they happen to live in the area?
-If you are a local, then even better as we would love to hear your personal recommendations when it comes to eating well in Alabama, so definitely leave your thoughts in the comments.
+Feel free to share your honest thoughts in the comment section down below and make sure to include your favourite steakhouses in Alabama too, so more people can learn about them and even visit them if they happen to live close by.

 Comments / 3